Global stocks fall, bonds gain on Greek fears

 "That is creating some complacency here.
 People think, 'Oh, this Greek thing is going to get worked out.'"

-Stocks on Wall Street had tumbled more than 1 percent, with the S&P 500 hitting a two-month low, when stocks pared losses to trade close to break-even.
+Stocks on Wall Street had tumbled more than 1 percent earlier in the session, with the S&P 500 hitting a two-month low.

-In Europe, investors retreated from riskier euro zone bonds, driving Spanish yields above 6 percent, on worries over how Spain's banks would meet government demands for a hefty recapitalization.
+Investors retreated from riskier euro zone bonds, driving Spanish yields above 6 percent on worries over how Spain's banks would meet government demands for a hefty recapitalization.

 Spain will demand banks set aside another 35 billion euros against loans to the ailing building sector, financial sources said.
 Huge bank losses have raised fears that the country may need an international bailout.

-The FTSE Eurofirst .FTEU3 index of top European shares closed down 0.3 percent at 1,014.46 points.
+In Europe, the FTSE Eurofirst index of top European shares closed down 0.3 percent at 1,014.46 points.
 The index had been more than 1 percent lower earlier in the session.

 Bond prices also pared earlier gains after the 10-year Bund future in Germany hit an all-time high and the 10-year yield fell as low as 1.498 percent.
 The safe-haven buying briefly pushed yields on the benchmark U.S. 10-year note below 1.8 percent, a key resistance level.

-Bonds later pared gains, pushing prices on the 10-year U.S. Treasury to trade flat, with its yield at 1.84 percent.
+Bonds later pared gains, pushing prices on the 10-year U.S. Treasury up 3/32 while the yield traded at 1.83 percent.

 "If you look at the uncertainty that is mounting in Europe and the way things are going with our own economy, there is a potential turn that could be very negative" for the global economy, said William Larkin, fixed income portfolio manager at Cabot Money Management in Salem, Massachusetts.